xiao-netlytical/KiwiSpec/README.md

 2. Using Codex to generate KiwiSpec code from natural language descriptions.

-As a declarative language, KiwiSpec is closely resembles natural language with accurate semantics.
+As a declarative language, KiwiSpec closely resembles natural language with accurate semantics.
 It is an effective way to document a task or an algorithm using human-like language.
 Specifications written in KiwiSpec are easy to adopt, read, maintain, and are unambiguous.
-Generating target code from KiwiSpec specifications can be a solution for a range of problems.
+Generating target code from KiwiSpec specifications can be a solution for a range of applications.

-Although the recent OpenAI Codex model can generate Python, C, SQL, and other code from specifications, it still requires understanding and modifications.
-Instead of generated code in Python or C code, Code in KiwiSpec would be closer to the original request and easier to understand.
+While the OpenAI Codex model can generate code in languages like Python, C, SQL, and others, understanding and modification may still be required in the post-generation stage.
+The advantage of using KiwiSpec code is that it would be closer to the original request and easier to understand.

-This projects involve experiment with Codex to fine-tune the model or prompt engineering for KiwiSpec, with the goal of generating code in KiwiSpec from natural language or generating a target code from KiwiSpec.
+We conducted an experiment using ChatGPT to generate data processing code for security applications in KiwiSpec.
+In our experiment, we provided prompts for ChatGPT to learn KiwiSpec, and we were able to generate both KiwiSpec and Python code.
+You can find the example prompts and the generated code in KiwiSpec and Python at https://github.com/xiao-netlytical/kiwi/tree/main/with_ChatGPT.

 ## 6. To try KiwiSpec with the rules and a sample Zeek log